Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 * **Description**

-    Get all offers which made user to buy access or rights of contents
+    Get all offers which made the user for buying access or rights of contents

-## Get all offers received for content by cid
+## Get all offers to buy content for cid

 * **URL:** `/api/accounts/[public_key]/input-offers`